Majedul-Hasan/chef-recipe-hunter-client-side/README.md

 2. When a user clicks on their profile image, it will redirect to the user details page.
 This page will show the user's detailed information (name, email & profile picture).
 The logged-in user can update their profile(image, displayName) by clicking on a button.
 (Alternatively, The profile edit form could be in a modal)

 1. Add a link for Password reset (use toast/ alert), (Don't worry if the email goes to the spam folder.)

-1. Explore & use these react packages in your website : react-icons, react-image-magnify, react-awesome-slider, react-loader etc.
+1. Explore & use these react packages in your website :
+ - react-icons, ✅
+ - react-image-magnify,
+ - react-awesome-slider,
+ -react-loader etc.

-1. Add an about us page
+1. Add an about us page ✅

 1. If you have time, try implementing a dark/light theme toggle.

 3. Add something extra of your own.
-This will help you in the future to differentiate your project from others.
+This will help you in the future to differentiate your project from others. ✅

 4. If you want to take a challenge.
 Consider using `react-leaflet` anywhere in your application ✅